Genusbiz/docs/users/searching-for-data/search-with-accelerators.md

 An accelerator search is a fast way to use some of the information in the form, to search for other data.

-Place the cursor in a box with the text you want to search for, and then right-click and select **Search for " ... " in**<span style="FONT-WEIGHT: normal">.
+Place the cursor in a box with the text you want to search for, and then right-click and select **Search for " ... " in**.
 In the list of available accelerators, select the accelerator to use.

 ![ID27BF83630E274AEB.jpg](media/ID27BF83630E274AEB.jpg)